Visit the other journals from the Environment and Planning suite:

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

 Please provide an author biography of 80-120 words.
-Author biographies must be included in the title page of the manuscript and not in the text file so as not to compromise blind peer review.
+Author biographies must be included in the title page of the manuscript and not in the text file so as not to compromise anonymize peer review.

 Environment and Planning B: Urban Analytics and City Science is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
 Visit https://mc04.manuscriptcentral.com/epb to login and submit your article online.